cgdilley/LitGenID/README.md

 ## Premise

-We intend to apply machine learning methodology to determine the genre of a particular novel based on its textual content.

-The genres we wish to identify are as follows:
+The purpose of this project is to train a machine learning model to ascertain the literary genre of a novel based on its textual content.
+This is something humans can do intuitively (with some subjectivity), but would be challenging to explicitly define and identify by direct means in a computer program.
+We are hoping that the model will be able to pick up on the qualities of a book that cause it to belong to a particular genre, and have some success at labeling unknown texts.
+To narrow the scope of the identification, we are limiting the model to identify **fiction novels** that belong to one (or more) of the following genres:

  - Adventure
  - Crime/Mystery
- - Fairy tale
+ - Fairy Tale
  - Fantasy
  - Horror
  - Romance